 The company is reliant on Affinity Water Limited's ability to repay the debt due.
-The directors have considered Affinity Water Limited's longer term forecasts and, in order to assess a severe but plausible downside scenario, management has used a base case that reflects current economic conditions and applied a set of severe downside assumptions to it.
+The directors have considered Affinity Water Limited's longer term forecasts and, to assess a severe but plausible downside scenario, management has considered a base case scenario that reflects the current market conditions in the economy and has applied a series of severe downside assumptions.

-Management concludes that even with the impact of external economic factors such as the impact of inflation, interest rates, supply chain cost pressures, energy prices and the cost of living crisis, Affinity Water Limited will have the ability to repay the debt during the current period and for a period of at least 12 months from the date of approval of these financial statements.
+Management concludes that even with the impact of external economic factors such as the impact of inflation, interest rates, supply chain cost pressures, energy prices and the cost of living crisis Affinity Water Limited will have the ability to repay the debt during the period and for a period of at least 12 months from the date of approval of these financial statements.